-You’ve probably heard that the iconic Tsukiji Fish Market closed to the public to reopen as Toyosu Fish Market.
-Here are the top tidbits regarding the relocation of this historic landmark in Tokyo, and a full guide to the new market.
+You’ve probably heard that the iconic Tsukiji Fish Market shut down and a new market was opened in its place, in Toyosu.
+Here’s everything you need to know regarding the relocation of this Tokyo landmark and a full guide to the new market.

-When one market closes, another opens only slightly farther east …
+When one market closes, another opens only slightly to the east …

 … you know that old saying.

-With the opening of the new Tokyo fish market venue, time has officially run out for those who had hoped to see the live tuna auction in its original state at Tsukiji.
-The Tsukiji tuna auction closed to the public on September 15, 2018.
-But the new tuna auction at Toyosu opened to the public in mid-January, 2019.
+With the opening of the new market in Toyosu, however, time has officially run out for those who had hoped to see the live tuna auction in its original state at Tsukiji.
+You can now see the auction at the Toyosu facility, though the experience is very different.
 Find out what to expect, and when, below.

 Fun fact: Toyosu is almost twice the size of Tsukiji, at 40.7ha vs. 23.1ha, more than allowing the market to retain its status as the biggest fish market in the world.